wzd-sjtu/TinyOs/README.md

 ☺☺☺☺☺☺☺

-now i am near the Thread, i have began to write kernal in C
+now i am in the SystemCall, i have began to write kernal in C